-This guide will walk you through the steps of making cold brew coffee on many devices, including a French Press, mason jar, or can.
-We’ll also offer valuable tips to enhance your extraction and experience.
-Whether you prefer to drink it plain or with a dash of milk, we’ve got you covered.
+I’ll walk you through the steps for making this recipe on many devices, including a French Press, mason jar, or even a can.
+I’ll also offer valuable tips to enhance your extraction and experience.
+Whether you prefer to drink it plain or with a dash of milk, I’ve got you covered!

 So get ready to elevate your coffee brewing skills and savor the smooth, refreshing flavor of cold brew!